PaviliuS/PaviliuS/README.md

 I am  **Pavel** – Frontend developer from Moscow, specializing in creating high-quality applications.

-I develop applications with a focus on quality, performance and accessibility.
-Passionate about creating the best systems.
-Frontend developer at Intelligent Analytics.

 ### About me

+I develop applications with&nbsp;a&nbsp;focus on&nbsp;quality, performance and&nbsp;accessibility.
+Passionate about creating the&nbsp;best systems.
+Frontend developer at&nbsp;Intelligent Analytics.

 I have a&nbsp;huge professional experience and a&nbsp;good understanding of&nbsp;modern web-technologies.
 During my&nbsp;working time in&nbsp;the&nbsp;IT industry,